If you are interested in any of the ministries listed below, please email firstname.lastname@example.org

 Sunday Nursery: Volunteers provide childcare for infants and children through age three during the 10:30 a.m.
 Sunday Mass.
 Volunteers are scheduled on a rotating basis.

 Ministry to the Sick and Shut-Ins: Eucharistic Ministers visit nursing homes, retirement facilities, and homebound individuals.
 Communion Services are held weekly at the Harrison Retirement Community, Westside Garden Plaza, and Eagle Valley Meadows.
 A Communion Service or Mass is held two times each month at Lakeview Manor.
 A Eucharistic Minister visits our homebound members once a week.
 Greeting cards are sent to those who are ill, to shut-ins on birthdays and to those who have lost a loved one.
 Follow-up phone calls are made to those released from hospitals.
-Each month, shut-ins receive a mailing that includes a letter encouraging the reading of Scripture and activities based on the weekly readings for that month.

 St.Vincent de Paul: Members of this ministry receive calls for food and gas along with calls for furniture.
 In addition, food and clothing for transient families and individuals is provided.
 Food baskets are put together and distributed for Thanksgiving and Christmas as well.
 Our food pantry is supplied by the generous donations of food by the parishioners, Gleaners Food Bank and Midwest Food Bank.
 The St. Vincent dePaul warehouse has several volunteers who join together every fifty Saturday.
 The volunteers service families with furniture and appliance needs on a Saturday morning.